Aleksandre1337/aws-vpc-client/README.md

 - `--create-subnets VPC_ID PUBLIC_CIDR_BLOCK PRIVATE_CIDR_BLOCK`: Create subnets in a VPC.
 Arguments are the VPC ID, the CIDR block for the public subnet, and the CIDR block for the private subnet.
 - `--detach-igw IGW_ID VPC_ID`: This argument detaches an Internet Gateway (IGW) from a Virtual Private Cloud (VPC).
 It requires two parameters: the ID of the IGW you want to detach and the ID of the VPC from which you want to detach the IGW.
 - `--create-ec2 VPC_ID`: This argument creates an EC2 instance with a security group that allows SSH and HTTP traffic, and a key pair for SSH access.
 It requires one parameter: the ID of the VPC in which you want to create the EC2 instance.
+- `--create-rds`: This argument creates an RDS instance with a specific security group that allows MYSQL traffic.
+It is currently configured for MYSQL, db.m5d.large instance type, 60GB of GP2 Storage and hardcoded credentials.
+Feel free to adjust it as per your needs.

 Example usage: